juliawol/WB_Sufficiency/README.md

 # WB_Sufficiency
-A model capable of evaluating if an item description contains enough information to answer a specific question automatically.
+A model capable of evaluating whether an item description contains enough information to answer a specific question automatically.